peripi/systemair-ftx-modbus-mqtt-gateway/README.md

 C25B, TTL to RS485.
 Note that A/B-markings on the C25B (at least the one I used) are not correct/confusing.
  * Normal RS485 A(-) should be connected to C25B pin B
  * Normal RS485 B(+) should be connected to C25B pin A
+ * I measured 120 Ohms over A-B so suspect these drivers come prefitted with terminal resistors.
+I did not add any external resistor.

 Registers to be shown by mqtt according to document MODBUS_FOR_RESIDENTIAL_D24810_USER_MANUAL_EN__A007_.PDF found on systemairs webpage editable in sysair_registers.py